GrapeUNNC/grapeUNNC.github.io/_posts/2016-12-05-Meeting-Minutes.md

 	* We should not use nouns "user", "people" and "student" to indicate one kind of person.
 Choose one to use.
 	* We should not use nouns "application", "software" and "system" to indicate the project.
 Choose one to use.
 3. The detail of content that needs to change
-	* The detail is described in the paper version of interim report which Heshan gave to us after comments .
+	* The detail is described in the paper version of interim report which Heshan gave to us after she commented on it .

 ---